forwardemail/forwardemail.net/ansible/docs/PM2_MONITORING.md

 export ALERT_EMAIL_RECIPIENTS="devops@example.com,security@example.com"
 ```

 The default is `security@forwardemail.net`. `MSMTP_RCPTS` remains a deprecated migration fallback.
-PM2 alerts use the root-owned shared sender and host-local direct-MX Postfix queue; they do not use the application SMTP service or MongoDB.
+PM2 health alerts use the root-owned email-only shared sender and host-local direct-MX [Postfix](https://github.com/vdukhovni/postfix) queue; they do not use the application SMTP service or MongoDB.
 Complete the SPF prerequisites in the main [Ansible guide](../README.md#alert-transport-and-dns-prerequisites) first.

+If all four Twilio variables are configured in `security.yml`, a failure of `pm2-deploy.service` sends an additional SMS from `/usr/local/bin/send-failure-notification.sh`.
+That message includes the unit result and bounded recent journal context.
+PM2 process-health findings, process-list drift, and manual shared-sender tests remain email-only.

 ### Timer Interval